apike/allenpike.com/_posts/2022-09-21-vancouver-municipal-election-guide.md

 Like the other progressive parties, COPE is not running a mayoral candidate.
 They might not agree with Mayor Stewart on housing, but he’s a better ally than they’ll find elsewhere on the ballot for their social policies.

-If you’re a progressive voter more concerned about renter protections and housing the homeless than you are about the cost of housing more generally, you may consider voting for Swanson, and should take a look at COPE’s other candidates: activist **Nancy Trigueros**, lawyer **Breen Ouellette**, and social worker **Tanya Webking**.
+If you’re a progressive voter more concerned about renter protections and housing the homeless than you are about the cost of housing more generally, you should consider voting for Swanson, and might take a look at COPE’s other candidates: activist **Nancy Trigueros**, lawyer **Breen Ouellette**, and social worker **Tanya Webking**.

 <a name="green"></a>
 ## Green